iva2k/ionic3-feathers/README.md

  - Uses FeathersJS for a NodeJS backend server and a client in the app
  - Debugging in VSCode

+There are two ways to get started:

+1. get the code from Github
+2. follow step-by-step instructions (and get the relevant code from the Github)

 # Get Started - Get complete code

 Get complete code from Github: [github.com/iva2k/ionic3-feathers](https://github.com/iva2k/ionic3-feathers)